Cloudnet NetCDF Convention

 Introduction

-The Cloudnet convention is applicable to any dataset on a time-height grid, including radar and lidar data, single-site model forecasts and derived meteorological products.
+The Cloudnet convention is applicable to any dataset on a time-height grid, including radar and lidar data, single-site model forecasts and derived geophysical products.
 It adopts many of the components of other netCDF conventions, specifically the Climate and Forecast (CF) Metadata Conventions.
 Conventions generally relate to the attributes that should be supplied, or those that it is recommended to use if a certain piece of information needs to be conveyed.

 Suggestions for improvements and clarifications to the convention are welcome.